To locate a keyword's definition or its use, just click on it.

 4.3 Important Techniques of Analysis in Business Process Engineering

 Intended learning outcomes: Explain the organization-oriented process chart as well as the detailed analysis and time study of processes.
 Disclose manufacturing and service processes in the company-internal and transcorporate layout.

-Intended learning outcomes: Describe branches of industry in dependency upon characteristic features.
+Intended learning outcomes: Describe branches of industry in dependency upon two characteristic features, "volume versus variety".
 Explain in detail production types and concepts for planning & control.
 Disclose selecting an appropriate branch model, production type, and concept for planning & control.

 Intended learning outcomes: Differentiate between various concepts for planning & control within the company.
 Using process charts for synchronization between use and manufacturing with inventory control processes.
 Elaborate a basic process analysis as well as manufacturing processes in the company-internal layout.